JP-aloha/btt-swift-sdk/README.md

 }
 ```

-#### Session Stitching Verification

-To verify session stitching done properly or not, Implement WKNavigationDelegate protocol 'webView(_:didFinish:)' delegate method and call BTTWebViewTracker.verifySessionStitchingOnWebView(_:, completion:) in it as follows.

 ### Network Capture- Mandatory

 The Blue Triangle SDK supports capturing network requests using either the bt-prefixed URLSession methods or the NetworkCaptureSessionDelegate.